WICG/attribution-reporting-api/EVENT.md

 Declaration](#publisher-side-controls-for-attribution-source-declaration), this
 Permissions Policy will be enabled by default in the top-level context and in same-origin children, but disabled in cross-origin children.

+Navigation sources may be attributed up to 3 times.
+Event sources may be attributed up to 1 time.

 ### Data limits and noise